lkodinsson/MARS/Basic/PHB.md

 | 32 | Improbable |
 | 40 | Impossible |

+### Skill Duration

+While most basic skills and actions can be performed in a matter of a couple seconds, advanced skill and actions cannot be performed so quickly.
+While it is expected that most advanced actions that a character can take (as a result of skill checks) take at least a few minutes, the exact duration is up to the Game Master to decide based on the circumstances of the skill check.
+As such, some actions may even take several hours.

 ### Advantage & Disadvantage

 Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with an advantage.
 If you have an advantage in any moment where you are required to roll dice, the advantage modifies how you roll.
 Instead of simply rolling and keeping the result, you roll an additional time (for every degree of advantage you have) and keep the best result.
 Disadvantage works similarly, but instead of keeping the better result, you must keep the worst.
 Paired instances of advantage and disadvantage cancel each other out.